sbclter/sbclter-website-2019/bootstrap4-minimal/education/resources/index.md

 	   </div>

    <div class="col-md-7">
    <p>The <a href="https://explorebeaches.msi.ucsb.edu/">Explore Beaches</a> website describes plants that build dunes, fish that are able to run onto land, and crabs that move incredible distances migrating with the tide.
 Explore it to discover the dynamic process of sand movement and the impacts of management decisions.
-Understand the challenges and successes  related to climate change.</p>
+Understand the challenges and successes related to environmental change.</p>